 If at all possible, consider avoiding artificial sweeteners whenever you can.
 When you stop eating sugar, your brain will more than likely crave something sweet initially, and consuming artificial sweeteners can increase the cravings.

 2. Read all Food Labels

-Every food product you purchase in packaging by law should contain a list of ingredients.
+By law, every packaged food product you purchase should contain a list of ingredients.
 The best way to avoid sugar is to carefully read your food labels and ingredient lists to ensure that added sugars are not included.

 The best way to ensure that you are not consuming any sugar in your meals is to prepare your meals at home.
-You should expect that any time you eat out somewhere that there is some hidden sugar included, so the best way to avoid sugar is to prepare your meals yourself.
+Whenever you eat at a restaurant, you should expect some hidden sugar included in your food.
+Preparing your meals at home is the best way to avoid this.

 4. Swap Soda for Carbonated Water

 If you like drinking soda, then consider making the switch to seltzer or club soda.
 Many carbonated water options now include natural flavors as a way to enhance the water you drink.
-The best part about these is that they include no sugar or sweeteners (but make sure to still double-check the labels for yourself).
+The best part about these is that they include no sugar or sweeteners.
+That said, we advise double-checking the labels to make certain.

-If you want to avoid sugar, then you need to get rid of the sources of sugar in your home.
+If you want to avoid sugar, then you need to get rid of it in your home.
 This should be considered rule number one when it comes to avoiding sugar from here on out.
 If you are to succeed in your journey to stop eating sugar, then you need to eliminate all temptations as soon as possible.
 This should start with your kitchen pantry.